The Australian Government released the

 Engage with us

-The Department of Home Affairs is holding events via Microsoft Teams during the consultation period to provide an opportunity to discuss the Discussion Paper and support development of your Submissions.
+The Department of Home Affairs held the following Town Hall events via Microsoft Teams during the consultation period.
+This was to provide an opportunity to discuss the Discussion Paper and support development of your Submissions.

 For information on how we collect and handle your personal information, see